NewAlexandria/leadership_readme/wiki-best-practices.md

 ### Follow the main pages for your teams

-The wiki will typically have sections for the whole company, each ‘department’, and each team.
+The wiki will typically have sections for the whole company, each ‘department,' and each team.
 You can Watch, or subscribe, to these pages and get notified when they are edited.
 Far from being noise, these updates are often significant, and link you to new 'top level' things related to your group.

-### Create Email Rules for Notifications
+### Create email rules for Notifications

 Avoid notification overload - use folders.
 Create an "Updates" folder and create a child within it, "Wiki" or "Team Docs".
 When you get email notifications about wiki updates, right-click the email and setup a new rule to organize them into that folder.
 You may need help from someone that does IT support.

+### Create slack channels for Notifications

+Notifications can go anywhere you focus on the rhythm of the team.
+If that's in Slack / etc, then have wiki notifications go there.
+Use a new channel that's named for the topic of the wiki page, like an RFC, a team's bot channel, etc.

+### Team follows

+A wiki admin can add watchers to a page, so a team leader can config these for the team.
+Easy peazy.